 This nearly forgotten Sci-fi masterpiece should have been a monster hit.
 For some reason Universal didn’t think that a computer menace was commercial — the year after 2001.
 The superior drama sells a tough concept: the government activates a defense computer programmed to keep the peace.
-It does exactly that, but by holding the world hostage while it makes itself a God above mankind.
+It does exactly that, but by holding the world hostage while it makes itself a God over mankind.

 Colossus: The Forbin Project